ken1howard/Pac-Man-Game/README.md

 set forLoops for pacman and the enemies movement

 Functions are needed when the game needs to Pause (at the beginning and end of the game )

+Issues:

+- Pacman doesn't propers flip directions

+Changelog

+- Created Files
+- Rename-Readme
+- Updated-README
+- created-html-css
+- Updated-README-with-CSS-HTML
+- Import Gameboard and updated README
+- Created an Array to represent the board
+- Displayed the Gameboard
+- Updated Readme and Created Pacman Js file
+- displayed pacman on screen
+- Updated the README and gave up and down direction to pacman
+- gave pacman the ability to the left and right
+- Prevented pacman from colliding with walls
+- added animation to pacman
+- Added rotation to pacman
+- Updated README
+- Made pacman eat the dots
+- Added Sound to pacman
+- Created Monsters
+- Made the Enemies More around the board
+- Changed the seconds it changes directions
+- Added flashing cake
+- Eat the cake now
+- Added sound to cake and timers after eating the cake
+- Added enemy collision and gameOver sounds
+- Added collision with monsters and gave over and game win sounds
+- Updated README

+API Documention (Tutorial)
+- Use the UP DOWN LEFT RIGHT arrows to move pacman around the map using functions
+- Monsters randomly move around map using functions
+- Pacman stay away from monsters and eat all the cupcakes and cakes
+- Refresh the page to start the game over